 6. When You Talk to Kids, Make an Offer the Child Can’t Refuse

 You can reason with a two or three-year-old, especially to avoid power struggles.
 “Get dressed so you can go outside and play.”
 Offer a reason for your request that is to the child’s advantage and one that is difficult to refuse.
 This gives her a reason to move out of her power position and do what you want her to do.

 7. Be Positive When You Talk to Kids

 Instead of “no running,” try: “Inside we walk, outside you may run.”

 “When you get your teeth brushed, then we’ll begin the story.”
-“When your work is finished, then you can watch TV.”
+“When your work is finished, then you can watch go outside and play.”
 “When,” which implies that you expect obedience, works better than “if,” which suggests that the child has a choice when you don’t mean to give him one.

-Instead of hollering, “Turn off the TV, it’s time for dinner!” walk into the room where your child is watching TV, join in with your child’s interests for a few minutes, and then, during a commercial break, have your child turn off the TV.
-Going to your child conveys you’re serious about your request; otherwise children interpret this as a mere preference.
+Instead of hollering, “Put away your toys, it’s time for dinner!!”
+Walk into the room where your child is playing, quietly, but firmly tell them it’s almost dinnertime, then join in with your child’s interests for a few minutes.
+Going to your child conveys you’re serious about your request; otherwise, children interpret this as a mere preference.

 “Do you want to put your pajamas on or brush your teeth first?”
-“Red shirt or blue one?”
+“Redshirt or the blue one?”

 Even a two-year-old can learn “please.”
 Expect your child to be polite.
 Children shouldn’t feel manners are optional.
 Speak to your children the way you want them to speak to you.